-The MID in-lieu and direct recharge Project is expected to provide direct or in-lieu recharge for use in the NDE area.
+The MID in-lieuIn-Lieu and direct rechargeDirect Recharge Project is expected to provide direct or in-lieu recharge for use in the NDE area.
 Most communities in the Modesto Subbasin, particularly in the NDE area, are classified as DACs, SDACs, or EDAs (according to 2018 census data, evaluated by place, tract, and block group).
-Depending on which specific parcels receive surface water deliveries, this Project may directly benefit specific DACs in this area.
+Depending on which specific parcels receive surface water deliveries, this Project may directly benefit specificcertain DACs in this area.
 In addition, maintenance or improvement of groundwater levels will help to protect beneficial groundwater use by rural domestic wells from potential adverse impacts related to chronic groundwater level decline.
-Benefits to groundwater conditions in the Modesto Subbasin are also expected to broadly benefit all DACs, SDACs, and EDAs.
+Benefits to groundwater conditions in the Modesto-Subbasin are also expected to broadly benefit all DACs, SDACs, and EDAs.

-The expected yield of the MID in-lieu and direct recharge Project was estimated by simulating this Project in the C2VSimTM model.
-General information and assumptions used to simulate this Project are summarized in the Implementation section below.
+The expected yield of the MID in lieu and direct recharge Project was estimated by simulating this Projectthrough simulations in the C2VSimTM model.
+General information and assumptions used to simulate this Projectproject are summarized in the Implementationfollowing section below.
 Additional information is provided in Section 8.5: Plan for Achieving Sustainability.

-On average across all years, the MID in-lieu and direct recharge Project is expected to provide an average annual benefit 28,800 AFY of recharge benefit to the Modesto Subbasin.
-These benefits would accrue in years with Wet or Above Normal hydrologic conditions when sufficient water is expected to be available for on-farm recharge (approximately 50 percent of years historically).
-In those years, approximately 60,000 AFY of groundwater recharge is expected to occur.
+On average across all years, the MID in-lieuIn-Lieu and direct rechargeDirect Recharge Project is expected to provide an average annual benefit of 28,800 AFY of recharge benefit to the Modesto-Subbasin.
+These benefits would accrue in years with Wet or Above Normal hydrologic conditions when sufficient water is expected to be available for on-farm recharge (approximately 5047 percent of years historically).
+In those yearsAbove Normal and Wet WYs, approximately 60,000 AFY of groundwater recharge is expected to occurbe supplied.

 Evaluation of benefits will be based on analysis of without-Project and with-Project measurements supported by modeling.
-Measured parameters will include surface water deliveries, groundwater levels, and other parameters to be determined.
-Modeling may be done with the C2VSimTM model used for GSP development.
+Evaluation of benefits will be based on analysis of without-Project and with-Project measurements supported by modeling.
+Measured parameters will include surface water deliveries, and groundwater levels, and other parameters to be determined.
+Modeling maywill be done with the C2VSimTM model used for GSP development.

-Project involves the delivery of surface water from the Tuolumne River in Wet and Above Normal water years (WYs) through a limited number of new points of diversions off MID's existing irrigation conveyance infrastructure and subsequent conveyance through existing and newly constructed private irrigation conveyance infrastructure for in-lieu and direct recharge during the growing season.
+The Project involves the delivery of surface water from the Tuolumne River in Wet and Above Normal water years (WYs) through a limited number of new points of diversions offon MID's existing irrigation conveyance infrastructure and subsequent conveyance through existing and newly constructed private irrigation conveyance infrastructure for inlieu and direct recharge during the growing season.

-It is anticipated that most of the surface water made available will be used to meet agricultural demand during the irrigation season throughout the NDE area.
-This in-lieu use is intended to reduce the pumping needed in this area of the subbasin in wet and above normal years.
+It is anticipated Modeling results indicate that that most of the surface water made available will be used to meet agricultural demand during the irrigation season throughout the NDE area.
+This in-lieu use is intended to reduce the pumping needed in this area of the subbasinSubbasin in wetWet and above normal yearsAbove Normal WYs.